meshya/finsh/README.md

 # finsh
-Do you want to share you files from your computer using Django easily ?
+Do you want to share you files from your computer using HTTP (based on python) easily ?

 1) `pip install finsh`
 2) `cd /anywhere/you/want`